quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The requirement that versions not be assumed compatible mitigates the possibility of cross-protocol attacks, but more analysis is still needed here.

-The presence of the `Attempted Version` and `Negotiated Version` fields mitigates an attacker's ability to forge packets by altering the version.

 # IANA Considerations